CBD vs. THC: The Similarities & Differences

 A Solution to the Mystery – the Beginning

 The debate raged on until Dr. Allyn Howlett finally made a ground breaking discovery.
-Using a synthetic cannabinoid with a radioactive label from a Pfizer lab, she applied it to a pig brain, and examined with an X-ray where it went.
+Using a synthetic cannabinoid with a radioactive label from a Pfizer lab, she applied it to a pig brain, and examined it with an X-ray.
 With those images, she could prove that the cannabinoids bind to a receptor on the cell's surface.
-She called it CB1.
-It turned out to be one of the most widespread receptors in the mammalian brain.
+She called it CB1, and it turned out to be one of the most widespread receptors in the mammalian brain.

 Soon after, was the discovery of the CB2 receptor.
 It was found on every organ of the body, and seemed to interact with the immune system.
 But if the receptors existed, there must be something there to bind to them?
-Humans would not have been producing cannabinoid receptors just in case we happened to stumble across the hemp plant as we migrated out of Africa.
-The presence of receptors necessitated something to bind them.

 CBD, THC and the Endocannabinoid System

-Short answer: so much.
-The phytocannabinoids interact with the endocannabinoids in so many ways, that you could write a book the length of Moby-Dick about it.
-The longer answer comes from Dr. Vincenzo DiMarzo, one of the most prominent researchers in the field, called the cannabinoids a biochemical Swiss Army knife.
+The phytocannabinoids interact with the endocannabinoids in many ways.
+The longer answer comes from Dr. Vincenzo DiMarzo who called the cannabinoids a biochemical Swiss Army knife.
 We’ll cover a selection of the effects of CBD and THC here.

 The most notable effect of THC is activating the CB1 receptor.
 That’s what causes the feeling of being high.
-CBD does the opposite.
-At the CB1 receptor, it acts as a negative allosteric modulator.
-That means it doesn’t bind to the main activation site of the receptor – but in a little side pocket.
-There, it changes the receptor's shape slightly, and makes it harder for other molecules to bind there.
+CBD does the opposite, acting as a negative allosteric modulator.
 This might be the reason that CBD has been reported to help people who have taken too much THC, and are having a rough time.
-CBD can be the ripcord you pull to release the anti-anxiety parachute that protects from being too high.

 But THC and CBD do not interact with the endocannabinoid system alone.
 What makes them so special is their promiscuity: